Commuter Pushes D.C. Metro To Get On Board With #MeToo

 And while there's more work to be done, Holly Kearl says she believes Metro is doing what it can to tackle the issue.

-"Sexual harassment is a problem in a rampant problem in all arenas in our life," Kearl says.
+"Sexual harassment is a rampant problem in all arenas in our life," Kearl says.
 "It would be unrealistic to expect one transit agency to solve it.
 We have to address the culture and change it."

 And while that kind of change may not happen overnight, Kearl says this moment is the most promising she's seen in a long time.